GitishSandhu0/Note_on_tips/README.md

 ## License

-This project is licensed as properiatery.
+This project is licensed under a proprietary license.